 When Will the Next Vaccines Be Given to Your Baby?

-At the time of your baby's birth, after consulting with you whether or not you want to go for the optional vaccines or want to stick to the bare minimum recommended by the BIS, you will receive a vaccination chart/card that specifies the schedule for your baby.
-Stick to the schedule for all upcoming vaccines for your baby.
+At the time of your baby's birth, after consulting with you about whether or not you want to go for the optional vaccines or want to stick to the bare minimum recommended by the BIS, you will receive a vaccination chart/card that specifies the schedule for your baby.
+Please be sure to stick to the schedule for all upcoming vaccines for your baby.

 After the vaccines are administered at birth, the next schedule for the vaccine for kids in India is at 6 weeks.
 The role of vaccines is to keep your baby immune and safe against life-threatening and harmful viruses and infections.
 Consider this one of your biggest priorities as a parent, and ensure that you follow the schedule.
 So read up, be prepared, and keep calm!